Articles

 The new natively glossy WOLED panel used in the Asus ROG Strix XG27AQDM is a very welcome addition to the market we think, providing a choice in the WOLED space for users and hopefully satisfying all those glossy fans out there.
 It isn’t exactly the same as their glossy WOLED TV panels though.
 It has a very slight grain to it, although to reiterate, this is very hard to see unless you’re examining it up close or comparing it side by side with other coating options.
 It’s still much cleaner and clearer than the matte AG panels, and still provides a true glossy appearance.
 Being glossy it is the most reflective of the monitor panel coatings, although it has slightly better reflection handling than the TV panels.
 It doesn’t retain its black depth as well as the TV panels which is likely down to the different panel and MLA stack, but it is still the best monitor panel coating compared here at retaining black depth and contrast ratio, although only by a small amount over the Dough’s glossy gorilla glass coating.
 We think people will be happy with this coating offering and if it proves popular, we would like to see LG.Display introduce glossy options on their other future panels in other sizes.

 The semi-glossy QD-OLED panels are a very good solution, held back by one major flaw unfortunately.
 The image clarity is again slightly better than the native glossy WOLED panel, and on par with the Dough gorilla glass.
 So it provides the joint-best image quality and cleanness.
 It has decent reflection handling too, being quite a bit better than the native glossy WOLED panel, and marginally better than the gorilla glass WOLED panel too.
-It does well in these two areas.
+You can take this a step further by considering the matte AG coated QD-OLED panels, which perform excellently at reflection handling, the best out of all these options compared, and that’s without introducing any noticeable grain to the image which is great news.
+QD-OLED does well in these two areas.
 It’s big problem is how the black depth is impacted by ambient light sources, with a very noticeable drop off in black depth and the screen going more grey and purple in colour pretty quickly in the presence of external light.
 If you’re going to be viewing the screen in a dimly lit room, or primarily have light sources located behind the screen, then this can be largely avoided though.
 In brighter rooms, it’s a noticeable problem.
 If Samsung Display can address this weakness, it would be a very compelling option.

 Finally, the matte anti-glare panels still have their place for many users – the majority in fact.
-At the moment the panel coating is pretty grainy, and we would like to see LG.Display at least bring this in line with their modern IPS LCD panels.
+At the moment the WOLED panel coating is pretty grainy, and we would like to see LG.Display at least bring this in line with their modern IPS LCD panels.
 That would improve image clarity nicely.
-They handle reflections and glare the best, and are well suited to brighter environments and offices as a result.
-While they handle external light sources very well in terms of glare and reflections, this does cause a drop in black depth and they are the weakest out of the WOLED coating options in this area.
+Samsung Electronics have improved the grain on their added matte AG coating they’ve applied on top of a QD-OLED panel, which is good news and brings it in line with a typical IPS LCD.
+The matte AG coatings handle reflections and glare the best, and are well suited to brighter environments and offices as a result.
+The Samsung coating is slightly better than the LG coating in reflection handling which was impressive.
+While these coatings handle external light sources very well in terms of glare and reflections, this does cause a drop in black depth and as an example, the matte WOLED panel is the weakest out of the WOLED coating options in this area.

 If you’ve found this article interesting and helpful and would like to help support the work we do, please consider donating or joining our Patreon here.